netdata/netdata/packaging/installer/methods/kickstart.md

 The `kickstart.sh` script does the following after being downloaded and run using `sh`:

-- Determines what platform you are running on.
+- Determines what platform you’re running on.
-- Checks for an existing installation, and if found updates that instead of creating a new install.
+- Checks for an existing installation, and if found updates that instead of creating a new installation.
 - Attempts to install Netdata using our [official native binary packages](/packaging/installer/methods/packages.md).
 - If there are no official native binary packages for your system (or installing that way failed), tries to install using a [static build of Netdata](/packaging/makeself/README.md) if one is available.
 - If no static build is available, installs required dependencies and then attempts to install by building Netdata locally (by downloading the sources and building them directly).